advance100/doc_webpack/webpack-getting-started.md

 And recompile with `webpack ./entry.js bundle.js`.

 Update your browser window and you should see the text `It works from content.js.`.

+> webpack analyse your entry file for dependencies to other files.
+These files (called modules) are included in your `bundle.js` too. webpack give each module a unique id and save all modules accessable by id in the `bundle.js` file.
+Only the entry module is executed on startup.
+A small runtime provides the `require` function and execute the dependencies when required.

 ## The first loader